An epicurean adventure to: The United Kingdom

 You can use either an electric hand mixer or a stand mixer for this step.

-- Add the soaked dried fruit along with any remaining brandy from the bowl.
+7. Add the soaked dried fruit and any remaining brandy from the bowl.
 Fold into the batter with a large spoon until evenly distributed.

-- Level the cake's top with the back of a spoon as best you can.
+9. Smooth the top of the cake with the back of a spoon to level it out as much as possible.

 - Feed the cake with 1-2 tablespoons of alcohol every week until it's time to enjoy it.
 Make sure to re-wrap it securely after each feeding.